LynxN0de/private-sepolia-beacon-rpc-setup/README.md

 ## Additional Tips
  - Sync Time: Geth may take 24-48 hours to sync.
 Prysm syncs faster with the checkpoint URL.
 Be patient during initial setup.
  - Security: Never expose port 8545 publicly without IP whitelisting, as it allows transaction submissions and can be abused.
  - Backup: Regularly back up `/root/ethereum` to preserve node data.

+## Why This Setup?
+ - Running your own Sepolia and Beacon chain nodes avoids rate limits from providers like Alchemy or Infura, which is critical for Aztec Network’s sequencer or development needs.
+ - The Docker-based setup simplifies dependency management and ensures reproducibility.
+ - The provided endpoints (`http://<your-vps-ip>:8545` for execution, `http://<your-vps-ip>:3500` for Beacon) are compatible with Aztec’s requirements for private, high-performance RPC access.